About the course

 Over the course of the School Direct training year, you will be placed in two schools where you will undertake the actual classroom practice.
 These placements are chosen to offer you a high-quality, diverse training experience.
 From the beginning, you will be treated like a member of staff and will attend staff meetings and CPD training programmes in both training schools.

 In each school, you will be allocated an experienced subject mentor who will oversee and monitor your progress and development.
 They will help introduce you to school life, give you support with lesson planning and preparation, and look at effective classroom practices.
-Furthermore, you will have weekly meetings with them to reflect on your teaching, with your mentor tailoring their support so that you have training programme that meets your needs.
+Furthermore, you will have weekly meetings with them to reflect on your teaching, with your mentor tailoring their support so that you have a training programme that meets your needs.

 During two teaching placements, your progress will be monitored and supported through weekly observations by your mentor or the staff within your department.
 In addition, you will receive observations from Whitey Bay’s Director of Initial Teacher Training, your school’s Professional Tutor and your University Tutor.